Specification of MiniDemographicABM.jl: A simplified agent-based demographic model of the UK: Remarks

 Suggested citations: \begin{itemize} \item Open science is a research accelerator., Nature chemistry 3 (2011) \item Working Practices, P.\ v B, Scientists and software engineers: a tale of two cultures, 2019 \item Wilkinson, M.D., et al.: The FAIR guiding principles for scientific data management and stewardship.
 Sci.
-Data 3(1), 160018 (2016) \item The ODD Protocol for Describing Agent-Based and Other Simulation Models: A Second Update to Improve Clarity, Replication, and Structural Realism, \item The ODD Protocol for Describing Agent-Based and Other Simulation Models: A Second Update to Improve Clarity, Replication, and Structural Realism' Journal of Artificial Societies and Social Simulation 23 (2) 7 <http://jasss.soc.surrey.ac.uk/23/2/7.html>. doi: 10.18564/jasss.4259 \item O.D.D.: a Promising but Incomplete Formalism For Individual-Based Model Specification \end{itemize} \else \fi
+Data 3(1), 160018 (2016) \item The ODD Protocol for Describing Agent-Based and Other Simulation Models: A Second Update to Improve Clarity, Replication, and Structural Realism, \item The ODD Protocol for Describing Agent-Based and Other Simulation Models: A Second Update to Improve Clarity, Replication, and Structural Realism' Journal of Artificial Societies and Social Simulation 23 (2) 7 <http://jasss.soc.surrey.ac.uk/23/2/7.html>. doi: 10.18564/jasss.4259 \item O.D.D.: a Promising but Incomplete Formalism For Individual-Based Model Specification \end{itemize} \else \begin{itemize} \item use of algorithms \item Appendix as O.D.D. \end{itemize} \fi \fi

 \ifx \undefined \DOCUMENTATION